AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 ### Determining whether a document is subject to caching

-You can [define which documents the Dispatcher caches in the configuration file](https://helpx.adobe.com/experience-manager/dispatcher/using/dispatcher-configuration.html).
+You can [define which documents the Dispatcher caches in the configuration file](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en).
 The Dispatcher checks the request against the list of cacheable documents.
 If the document is not in this list, the Dispatcher requests the document from the AEM instance.

-The Dispatcher *always* requests the document directly from the AEM instance in the following cases:
+The Dispatcher always requests the document directly from the AEM instance in the following cases:

-* If the request URI contains a question mark "?".
-This usually indicates a dynamic page, such as a search result, which does not need to be cached.
+* The request URI contains a question mark "`?`".
+This scenario usually indicates a dynamic page, such as a search result, which does not need to be cached.
 * The file extension is missing.
 The web server needs the extension to determine the document type (the MIME-type).
-* The authentication header is set (this can be configured)
+* The authentication header is set (configurable).

 >[!NOTE]
 >
 >The GET or HEAD (for the HTTP header) methods are cacheable by the Dispatcher.
-For additional information on response header caching, see the [Caching HTTP Response Headers](https://helpx.adobe.com/experience-manager/dispatcher/using/dispatcher-configuration.html) section.
+For additional information on response header caching, see the [Caching HTTP Response Headers](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en) section.

 ### Determining if a document is cached

 The Dispatcher stores the cached files on the web server as if they were part of a static website.
-If a user requests a cacheable document the Dispatcher checks whether that document exists in the web server's file system:
+If a user requests a cacheable document, the Dispatcher checks whether that document exists in the web server's file system:

 * if the document is cached, Dispatcher returns the file.
 * if it is not cached, the Dispatcher requests the document from the AEM instance.